 #4 Planet A – Talks on Climate Change

-The host delivers information in a soothing format that is easy to listen to on the road, at home, or even during a study session.
+The host delivers information in a soothing format that is easy to listen to on the road, at home, or during a study session.
 They speak with activists, policymakers, leading experts, and more.

 All of their podcast covers topics relating to sustainability and gives listeners hope for a better future.